AlexsLemonade/scpca-downstream-analyses/README.md

 The core workflow takes as input the gene expression data for each library being processed and performs the following steps:

-1. [Filtering](./processing-information.md#filtering-low-quality-cells): Each library is filtered to remove any low quality cells.
+1. [Filtering](./additional-docs/processing-information.md#filtering-low-quality-cells): Each library is filtered to remove any low quality cells.
 Here filtering and removal of low quality cells can be performed using [`miQC::filterCells()`](https://rdrr.io/github/greenelab/miQC/man/filterCells.html) or through setting a series of manual thresholds (e.g., minimum number of UMI counts).
 In addition to removing low quality cells, genes found in a low percentage of cells in a library are removed.
-2. [Normalization](./processing-information.md#normalization) and [dimensionality reduction](./processing-information.md#dimensionality-reduction): Cells are normalized using the [deconvolution method from Lun, Bach, and Marioni (2016)](https://doi.org/10.1186/s13059-016-0947-7) and reduced dimensions are calculated using both principal component analysis (PCA) and uniform manifold approximation and projection (UMAP).
+2. [Normalization](./additional-docs/processing-information.md#normalization) and [dimensionality reduction](./processing-information.md#dimensionality-reduction): Cells are normalized using the [deconvolution method from Lun, Bach, and Marioni (2016)](https://doi.org/10.1186/s13059-016-0947-7) and reduced dimensions are calculated using both principal component analysis (PCA) and uniform manifold approximation and projection (UMAP).
 Normalized log counts and embeddings from PCA and UMAP are stored in the `SingleCellExperiment` object returned by the workflow.
-3. [Clustering](./processing-information.md#clustering): Cells are assigned to cell clusters using graph-based clustering.
+3. [Clustering](./additional-docs/processing-information.md#clustering): Cells are assigned to cell clusters using graph-based clustering.
 By default, louvain clustering is performed using the [`bluster::NNGraphParam()`](https://rdrr.io/github/LTLA/bluster/man/NNGraphParam-class.html) function using the default nearest neighbors parameter of 10.
 Alternatively, walktrap graph-based clustering can be specified, and the number of nearest neighbors parameter can be altered if desired.
 Cluster assignments are stored in the `SingleCellExperiment` object returned by the workflow.

+You can find more information on the individual workflow steps in the [processing information documentation](./additional-docs/processing-information.md).

 To run the core downstream analyses workflow on your own sample data, you will need the following:

 1. A local installation of Snakemake and either R or conda (see more on this in the ["how to install the core downstream analyses workflow" section](#how-to-install-the-core-downstream-analyses-workflow))
 2. Single-cell gene expression data stored as `SingleCellExperiment` objects stored as RDS files (see more on this in the ["Input data format" section](#input-data-format))
 3. A project metadata tab-separated value (TSV) file containing relevant information about your data necessary for processing (see more on this in the ["Metadata file format" section](#metadata-file-format) and an example of this metadata file [here](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/project-metadata/example-library-metadata.tsv))
-4. A mitochondrial gene list text file with a list of mitochondrial genes found in the reference transcriptome used for alignment.
-Within this file, each row must contain a unique ensembl gene identifier corresponding to a mitochondrial gene (see more on this in the ["Running the workflow" section](#running-the-workflow)).
+4. A mitochondrial gene list that is compatible with your data (see more on this in the ["Running the workflow" section](#running-the-workflow))
-5. A snakemake configuration file that defines the parameters needed to run the worlflow (see more on this in the ["Running the workflow" section](#running-the-workflow) and an example of the configuration file [here](config/config.yaml).
+5. A snakemake configuration file that defines the parameters needed to run the workflow (see more on this in the ["Running the workflow" section](#running-the-workflow) and an example of the configuration file [here](config/config.yaml).

 Once you have set up your environment and created these files you will be able to run the workflow as follows, modifying any parameters via the `--config` flag as needed: